 Tip #5 Invest time in quality creative.

 Good creative is key to a brand’s success.
 It makes a first impression.
 Puts your product top of mind.
 Captures attention.
 And, delights customers.
 No one is going to care about grainy, boring, or out-of-focus images.
 Stand out with a bright, clear and engaging image that is customized for the channel it will live in.
 Posting content is all about engaging your audience, so if you can create something that is eye catching and intriguing to accentuate your message, you can grab the reader’s attention.
 Our team sources images through photos curated from employees or customers, stock photography, and design or original graphics.
 Each image is sized for the web page or social network with close attention to style, buttons or no buttons, and purpose.
 For example, an image you grab from the website that has a “learn more” button in it will look silly in Facebook where buttons on photos are not clickable.
 A filtered Instagram photo may not be the best fit for Pinterest where tall, polished, photos tend to perform better.

-By following these agency insider tips and leveraging our free 2017 Marketing Holidays Calendar you will be off to a solid annual content plan.
-Tell us how it goes.
+By following these agency insider tips and leveraging our free Brainstorm Like An Agency guide you will be off to a solid annual content plan.